WinnerEmelie/terminator/README.md

-# terminator
-Life is Tech
+# My name is Winner Chukwuemelie
+# A tech freak and enthusiast
+# An aspiring software developer and AI engineer